 - Throughout summer 2020, an opt-in reading group that focused on systemic racism was held.
 Faculty from all four PCSB departments participated.

-- Dean Sylvia Maxfield, Professor Theresa Moore, and Rebecca Reeves attended the 1st and 2nd annual AACSB-sponsored Diversity and Inclusion Summits.
+- Dean Sylvia Maxfield, Professor Theresa Moore, and other staff regularly attend the annual AACSB-sponsored Diversity and Inclusion Summits.

 Formal and Informal Curricula

 - A comprehensive curriculum assessment was conducted in spring 2020.
 As a result, the PCSB commissioned two graduate students to find updated business school teaching materials that include broader identity representation.